 Some of the rolling countryside of Tennessee.

-There is an osprey nest on top of the bridge and the poor bird was not too happy with the photo runbys taking place underneath it, so it flew away for quite a while.
+There was an osprey's nest on top of the bridge and the poor bird was not too happy with the photo runbys taking place underneath it, so it flew away for quite a while.

 Photo runby number one with the freight consist.